Dental Surgical Blades And Scalpels: A Comprehensive Guide

 Sterilization Process

-2. Packaging: Proper packaging to maintain sterility.
+2. Packaging: Use proper packaging to maintain sterility.

 Safety Measures